Michalis Tiverios: Scientific and academic career

 In 1975, he was appointed Assistant at the First Chair of Classical Archaeology of the Aristotle University of Thessaloniki.
 In 1981, he was appointed Reader at the School of History and Archaeology of the Aristotle University.
 He was elected Associate Professor in 1983 and Full Professor in 1987.
 During his tenure at the School of History and Archaeology of the Aristotle University of Thessaloniki, he was: Chairman of the School (1989–1993), Head of the Department of Archaeology and of the Cast Museum of the University (1984–1986) and Director of Postgraduate Studies of the Department (1996–1998).

-Furthermore, in 1987, he worked at the Institute of Classical Archaeology of the University of Munich and at the German Archaeological Institute in Rome.
-He also worked at the University of Marburg in 1994 and at the J. Paul Getty Museum in Malibu, California in 1998.
+Furthermore, in 1987, he worked at the Institute of Classical Archaeology of LMU Munich and at the German Archaeological Institute in Rome.
+He also worked at Marburg University in 1994 and at the J. Paul Getty Museum in Malibu, California in 1998.
 He is a member of many Scientific Committees, Organizations and Institutions, for example of the European Academy of Sciences and Arts (Academia Scientiarum et Artium Europaea, Class I:

 Humanities), the German Archaeological Institute of Berlin and the Archeological Institute of America.
 He has been a member of the Greek National Committee for UNESCO, the National Advisory Board on Research and the National Council for Research and Technology.
 He is or has been a member of the Board of Directors of various Foundations, e.g. the National Bank of Greece Cultural Foundation, the Institute for Balkan Studies and the Teloglion Fine Arts Foundation of the Aristotle University of Thessaloniki.

 In November 2011, he was elected ordinary member of the Academy of Athens at the Section of Letters and Fine Arts (chair of Archaeology [Ceramic]).